bennn/zordoz/README.md

 Run `make` to create an executable called `zordoz`.
 You can run this executable by giving it a `.zo` bytecode file: `./zordoz FILE.zo`.
+(This repo may also be installed as a package: run `raco pkg install zordoz/`.
+The `/` is necessary.)

 The REPL accepts the following commands: